-A series of investigations into the occult in 12 parts
+A series of investigations into the weird and wonderful world of the occult in 12 parts in which many conspiracy theories and erroneous beliefs and practises are explored and debunked.

 In this unusual series of 12 articles two occult students, Joshua Bombast and Arthur Flitterflop meet in the astral world to discuss many different subjects.
 These include magic, masters, false teachers, conspiracy theories, the illuminati, aliens, planet 'x', 'Ascension', 'Breatharianism' and 'DNA activation', consciousness, dreams, life after death, Tibetan magic, Shamans, drugs, channeling, Wicca, witchcraft, paganism, the tarot, fate versus free will, necromancy, heaven and hell, and much more.
 Although Bombast and Flitterflop are fictional characters, they are based on real individuals well-known to us whose names we have changed to protect their identities.